From Sega Retro

 With the purchasing of Index Holdings in the summer of 2013, Atlus now resides as part of the Sega-Sammy family and also share resouces with Sega's Japanese and American headquarters.

-In addition to producing amusement machines, Sega owns a large portfolio of properties in which consumers can access them.
+In addition to producing amusement machines, Sega is affiliated with a portfolio of properties in which consumers can access them.
 Sega opened the first of its many Japanese "game centers" in the late 1960s, likely peaking at 870 sites across Japan in 1999, including an array of Joypolis indoor amusement parts, Sega World and Club Sega amusement arcades, and a number of spa and leisure facilities.
-It also operates the Orbi indoor nature attraction, developed in conjunction with BBC Worldwide.

 The existence of dedicated venues has allowed Sega to create much larger projects over the years, including indoor rides and movie theaters.
 They have also proved convenient spots for location testing of arcade machines.